Pacific Frameworks

 Context

-This dimension relates to the where/how/what and the meaning it has for that particular person or people.
-The context can be in relation to Pacific Island reared people or New Zealand reared people.
+This dimension relates to the where/how/what and the meaning it has for that person or people.
+The context can be concerning Pacific Island-reared people or New Zealand-reared people.
 Other contexts include country of residence, legal, politics and socioeconomics.